Vickyvira/SocialBook/README.md

 # SocialBook
-SocialBool is frontend web page
+SocialBook is frontend web page
 <br>
- Features
+ Features:
 <br>
  This is Static website
  <br>